Final laboratory test

 1. molecular speeds and energies media report;

-3. diffusion coefficients and time report;
+3. measured distances and time report;

 4. average energy and time report;